Powers of Edge Ideals with Linear Quotients: Introduction

 for $i=2,\dots , r$, is generated by some subset of the variables $x_1,\dots,x_n$. \end{defn}

-The linear quotient property is known to impose strong homological restrictions on the ideal $I$.
-In fact, for monomial ideals that admit linear quotients, one can even build a linear resolution explicitly from the successive ideal quotients using the well-known iterated mapping cone construction; see for example \cite[Construction 27.3]{peeva} or \cite{ht02}.
+The linear quotient property, first introduced by Herzog and Takayama in \cite{ht02}, is known to impose strong homological restrictions on the ideal $I$.
+In fact, for monomial ideals that admit linear quotients, one can even build a linear resolution explicitly using the well-known iterated mapping cone construction; see \cite{ht02}.
 Even more can be said in the case of quadratic monomial ideals (e.g. edge ideals) as we see in the following result of Herzog, Hibi, and Zheng.

-\begin{thm} (\cite[Theorem 3.2]{HHZ04}) The following conditions are equivalent for a quadratic monomial ideal $I$ of the standard graded polynomial ring $P=\mathrm{k}[x_1,\dots,x_n]$: \begin{itemize} \item[(a)] $I$ has a linear resolution; \item[(b)] $I$ has linear quotients; \item[(c)] $I^n$ has a linear resolution for all $n\geq 1$. \end{itemize} \end{thm}
+\begin{thm} (\cite[Theorem 3.2]{HHZ04}) The following conditions are equivalent for a quadratic monomial ideal $I$ of the standard graded polynomial ring $P=\mathsf{k}[x_1,\dots,x_n]$: \begin{itemize} \item[(a)] $I$ has a linear resolution; \item[(b)] $I$ has linear quotients; \item[(c)] $I^n$ has a linear resolution for all $n\geq 1$. \end{itemize} \end{thm}

 Given this result, a natural question is whether the powers of an ideal having linear quotients have linear quotients as well.
 The answer to this question is known to be negative for non-quadratic monomial ideals.
 For example, in \cite[Example 4.3]{CH03}, Conca and Herzog provide an example of an ideal $I$ generated by degree 3 monomials that has linear quotients, but such that $I^2$ does not.
-For quadratic monomial ideals, however, the question was answered in the affirmative by Herzog and Hibi in \cite[Theorems 10.1.9 and 10.2.5]{HHbook}; see also \cite[Theorem 2.6]{dali15}.
-The theorems above show the existence of such linear quotient orderings, and their proofs rely on finding ``nice" enough monomial orderings, satisfying certain conditions.
+For quadratic monomial ideals, however, the question was answered in the affirmative in \cite[Theorems 10.1.9 and 10.2.5]{HHbook} building from work in \cite{HHZ04}; see also \cite[Theorem 2.6]{dali15}.
+The theorems above show the existence of such linear quotient orderings using the so-called x-condition on the Gr{\"o}bner basis of the defining ideal of the Rees algebra of $I$.